Coneheads (film): Plot

-After Connie is told of their imminent rescue, she informs her parents she wants to stay on earth with Ronnie.
+After Connie is told of their imminent rescue, she informs her parents she wants to stay on Earth with Ronnie.
 The INS arrives to arrest the Coneheads.
 Ronnie helps stall the agents while the rescue vessel arrives just in time, and Gorman and Eli are taken aboard with the Coneheads.

-On Remulak, Beldar is welcomed home, presenting the Highmaster with various Earthly 'gifts', including Gorman and Eli as slaves.
-Initially satisfied with Beldar's accomplishments, Mintot notices that Beldar's sharp teeth have been capped (something Otto had advised Beldar to do to blend in), accuses him of treason, and sentences him to fight the ferocious Garthok, greatly distressing Prymaat.
+On Remulak, Beldar is welcomed home, presenting the Highmaster with various earthly 'gifts', including Gorman and Eli as slaves.
+Initially satisfied with Beldar's accomplishments, the Highmaster notices that Beldar's sharp teeth have been capped (something Otto had advised Beldar to do to blend in), accuses him of treason and sentences him to fight the ferocious Garthok, greatly distressing Prymaat.

-After the Garthok easily and gruesomely kills other condemned criminals, Beldar uses his Earthly golfing skills to hit a rock into the Garthok's mouth, causing it to choke.
+After the Garthok easily and gruesomely kills other condemned criminals, Beldar uses his earthly golfing skills to hit a rock into the Garthok's mouth, causing it to choke.
 The Highmaster pardons Beldar and honors Beldar's request to return to Earth and have Gorman as his slave.
-Eli stays behind and becomes Mintot's new flunky.
-Departing for Earth with Prymaat, Connie, and Gorman in tow, Beldar soon prioritizes Connie's feelings over planetary conquest by faking an Earth attack, ordering his invasion force to retreat and proceed to their secondary target in another part of the galaxy, while making it look like a superior weapon has destroyed his spaceship.
+Eli stays behind and becomes the Highmaster's new flunky.
+Departing for Earth with Prymaat, Connie and Gorman in tow, Beldar soon prioritizes Connie's feelings over planetary conquest by faking an Earth attack, ordering his invasion force to retreat and proceed to their secondary target in another part of the galaxy, while making it look like a superior weapon has destroyed his spaceship.
 As a reward for rescuing him, Gorman agrees to give the Coneheads green cards.
-The Conehead family settles down to a happy life on their adopted planet.
+The Conehead family settles down to a happy life on their adopted planet while Connie and Ronnie go to the High School senior prom together.